 Example of a Word Document with only the Stationery Selected

 In this example, only the Stationery has been selected.
 This Stationery has been set up to include the company logo and the letter footer.
 It also adds the date.
-Merge Fields have been used to include the client's name and address details, as well as the author's Name, Role and Qualifications held in FYI, and the author's direct phone number.
+Merge Fields have been used to include the client's name and address details, as well as the Owner's Name (the creator of the document), Role and Qualifications held in FYI, and the Owner's direct phone number.

 Example of a Word Document with a Template and a Stationery Selected